Thomistic Semiotics

 Surprisingly enough, one of the Dominican students of St. Thomas Aquinas, John Poinsot (1589-1644), was an early theorist of this discipline that now joins the study of literature together with biology and thus, by extension, the study of Holy Scripture (and the Divine Liturgy) with natural processes.

-For much of modern history, the two "Trees of Knowledge"-- Science & the Humanities-- have mistakenly been taken as distinct and unrelated.
+For much of modern history, the two "Trees of Knowledge"-- Science & the Humanities-- have mistakenly been taken as distinct and unrelated as one deals with "objective" and externally falsifiable claims while the other deals with "subjective" and internally valued experiences.
 Not so.
+Both after all make sense of similar semiotic mechanisms in the communication of their respective truths.

-Here, we give space to explore what this domain of knowledge can accomplish in elucidating God's multifaceted communication with Man.
+Here, we give space to explore what this domain of knowledge can accomplish in elucidating God's multifaceted communication with Man both through the "Good Book" of Holy Scripture and the Book of Nature itself.

-At times of great despair, uncertainty, spiritual dryness, and feeling of abandonment, such knowledge may prove useful to the Christian pilgrims on Earth!
+At times of great despair, uncertainty, spiritual dryness, and feeling of abandonment, such knowledge of the Divine Presence may prove useful to the Christian pilgrims on Earth!
 This section of the blog is devoted to St. Patrick and his famous use of the Shamrock to teach the Heathen Irish about the Godhead.

 On the Science of Signs and Signification: